 1 point - Post a comment on his photos

 When minimalistgeneration reaches 200 Chic Points, he will be in the Style Council!

 Many people following the common thought they work in a wheel made by the system in wich need to work,to produce to consume.
-It sells their time for a waged work, many times neglecting our affections and passions, don’t realizing that the real wealth is a full life of passions in wich you manage your time,stay with our family, to do that that you have always dreamed, just changing our way to see the things get out by this wheel, I made a website with interesting articles on minimalist lifestyle www.minimalistgeneration.composted 9 months ago
+It sells their time for a waged work, many times neglecting our affections and passions, don’t realizing that the real wealth is a full life of passions in wich you manage your time,stay with our family, to do that that you have always dreamed, just changing our way to see the things get out by this wheel, I made a website with interesting articles on minimalist lifestyle www.minimalistgeneration.composted about 4 years ago

 I read this article on the NYTimes that reminded me about this topic.
 I felt inspired to live a more simple lifestyle and constantly downsize.
 It also taught me that a house/living space should support our lives and not the other way around.posted about 4 years ago

 I used to keep everything.
 But now I have decided to live a simpler life by getting rid of stuff i haven’t touched in more than a year.
 Makes sense~posted almost 4 years ago